 #1 City Centre – Where to Stay in Oxford for Your First Time

-The City Centre is a charming and compact neighbourhood that packs a big punch.
+The City Centre is a charming and compact neighborhood that packs a big punch.
 It is home to some of the oldest buildings in the city as well as incredible museums, libraries, and art galleries.

-Without a doubt, the City Centre is the best neighbourhood to stay in Oxford for sightseeing and it is my top choice for where to stay in Oxford for your first time.
+Without a doubt, the City Centre is the best neighborhood to stay in Oxford for sightseeing and it is my top choice for where to stay in Oxford for your first time.
 Here you can lose yourself in history as well as enjoy some of the city’s best restaurants and pubs, landmarks, and attractions.

 City Centre, Oxford